 Lenovo Moto Z Play software

-Unsurprisingly, the Moto Z Play runs stock Android 6.0.1 Marshmallow.
-There's no trace of bloatware and that's good.
-The experience is fluid and enjoyable.
-Those who are don't care for manufacturer-developed interfaces will be delighted with the Z Play.
+There's no trace of bloatware, which is good and the experience is fluid and enjoyable.
+Those who are don't care for manufacturer-developed interfaces will be delighted with the Moto Z Play.

 One downside of the Moto Z Play is the lack of Android Nougat, the latest version of Android.
 True, the update will come quickly (Q4 of 2016) but it's always a mess to launch a smartphone with the old version of the OS.
 The fault is not exclusively with Lenovo, Google has to share of responsibility as well.